zajo/appler/readme.md

 ![Apple II](images/Apple2.jpg)

 The Apple ][ uses the 6502 CPU, which was designed by a team lead by Chuck Peddle.
-The team worked for Motorolla and proposed an idea for a new, cheaper, faster CPU.
+The team worked for Motorola and proposed an idea for a new, cheaper, faster CPU.
 The company rejected it, the entire team quit and joined MOS Technology, which produced what became known as the 6502 (the Bulgarians copied that too, making the 100% compatible CM630).

 But as great as the 6502 was, at the heart of Apple ][ is Wozniak's brilliant design.
 He alone designed the hardware as well as the system software.

-If one studied the overal system design, it became clear that Wozniak was driven by a simple principle: if there was a way to save 5c in production cost, at the expense of making the life of the programmer 100x more difficult, he'd totally go for it.
+If one studied the overall system design, it became clear that Wozniak was driven by a simple principle: if there was a way to save 5c in production cost, at the expense of making the life of the programmer 100x more difficult, he'd totally go for it.

 As an example, consider the floppy disk controller for Apple ][: